 To help guests experience more of Costa Rica, Planet Hollywood curates a selection of excursions around the Papagayo Gulf, including canopy tours, zip lining, horseback riding, snorkeling, sailing, and even a jungle dinosaur encounter.
 The all-inclusive package rate includes unlimited reservation-free dining, 24-hour room service, and all drinks (domestic beer, cocktails, and select international brands).

-Fiesta Resort – Puntarenas, Costa Rica
+3. Fiesta Resort All Inclusive – Puntarenas, Costa Rica

 Only 50 minutes from Costa Rica’s capital of San Jose, Fiesta Resort in Puntarenas is close to the international airport (SJO) yet still right on the beach.
 Located beachfront on dark volcanic sand along the Pacific Ocean, this all-inclusive Costa Rica resort has more than 400 rooms, many of which come with two bedrooms—ideal for family vacations.